wooyek/django-settings-strategy/README.md

  5. No complicated logic based nonsense.
 Configuration should be fixed and materialized not computed on the fly.
     Providing a fallback defaults is just enough logic here.
-    Do you really want to debug, why locally you have correct set of settings but in production on a remote server, on one of hundred machined something computed differently?
+    Do you really want to debug, why locally you have correct set of settings but in production on a remote server, on one of hundred machines something computed differently?
 Oh!
 Unit tests?
 For settings?
 Seriously?

 # Solution